taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 [^cloud meme]: I’m envisioning the ***[“Old Man Yells at Cloud”](https://knowyourmeme.com/memes/old-man-yells-at-cloud){:target=”_blank”}*** meme.

-[^nuance on price]: ... depends on the scale you're operating at.
+[^nuance on price]: ... ultimately depends on the scale you're operating at.
+In my case, I wanted to have a cheap CapEx and OpEx as a one-person operation.

 [^storage overkill]: For what I need this VM to do, this amount of storage is definitely overkill.